 His Holy Spirit will teach you who He is, as well as who you are.
 He educates you on how to use your words for love, not for hate; for healing, not retaliation; for peacemaking, not for trouble-making; for boundary-setting, not for letting yourself be taken advantage of.
 Christ in you teaches you self-control…self…control, in all things, this includes your words.

 So today, my friends, know this: If you want to control your mouth get to know who you really are as a child of God!
 Get to know the character of Christ!
 You are holy!
 So speak that way!
 Sure, you’re allowed to say anything you want–you are free (see Galatians 5:1).
 But once you realize that you want what God wants, then you will organically change how you speak!
 At first, this will be like trying to cage a wild animal.
-But that’s just the sin in your flesh–which you reign over–and old cobweb thinking.
+But that’s just the sin of the flesh–which you reign over–and old cobweb thinking.
 As time goes on, and with truth, you’ll eventually find the sweet spot of knowing that your words are changing the world for the better!